rcalixte/wayland-book/src/surfaces/dmabuf.md

 some BSDs) provides a means for us to export handles to GPU resources.
-Mesa, the predominant implementation of userspace Linux graphics drivers, implements a protocol that allows EGL users to transfer handles to their GPU buffers from the client to the compositor for rendering, without ever copying data to the GPU.
+Mesa, the predominant implementation of userspace Linux graphics drivers, implements a protocol that allows EGL users to transfer handles to their GPU buffers from the client to the compositor for rendering, without ever copying data to the CPU.

 The internals of how this protocol works are out of scope for this book and would be more appropriate for resources which focus on Mesa or Linux DRM in